ae6nr/ae6nr.github.io/README.md

 This graduate level course consisted entirely of controlling a small RC car to detect lanes, avoid obstacles, and follow the rules of the road.
 We used an Intel RealSense camera for image, depth, and speed information.
 We also used a Nvidia GPU for processing.
 My car can now navigate the road using several types of lane-following algorithms.

+### Laser Tag

+For my Junior Design Project, I designed a fully-functional, real-time laser tag system with range of over 60 feet.
+I implemented analog receiver amplifier circuitry on a PCB, and developed software for the on-board FPGA signal processing unit in C. This unit interfaced well with other units designed by my classmates, so we were able to play laser tag by the end of the semester.

 ### Embedded Systems

 The following projects were completed for an embedded systems lab.
 I programmed an FPGA in C to control a touchscreen display.
 All of these systems were real-time, interactive applications.
 These were done on bare-metal systems.